 By Charles Martin

-A major motion picture starring Idris Elba and Kate WinsletWhat if your life depended on a stranger?
+Now a film starring Idris Elba and Kate WinsletWhat if your survival depended on a stranger?
 On a stormy winter night, two strangers wait for a flight at the Salt Lake City airport.
-Ashley Knox is an attractive, successful writer, who is flying East for her much anticipated wedding.
+Ashley Knox is an attractive, successful writer, who is flying East for her wedding.
 Dr Ben Payne has just wrapped up a medical conference and is also eager to return home.
-When the last outgoing flight is cancelled due to a forthcoming storm, Ben finds a charter plane that can take him around the weather front.
-And when the pilot says the single engine prop plane can fit one more, Ben offers the seat to Ashley.
-Then the unthinkable happens and the plane crashes into the High Uintas Wilderness - one of the largest stretches of harsh and remote land in the United States.
+When the last outgoing flight is cancelled because of a storm, Ben charters a small plane that can fly around the weather front.
+And when the pilot says the single engine prop plane can fit one more passenger, Ben offers the seat to Ashley.
+Then the unthinkable happens and the plane crashes into the High Uintas Wilderness.
 Ben, who has broken ribs, and Ashley, who suffers a terrible leg fracture, along with the pilot's dog, are faced with a battle to survive.
 How will they make it out of the wilderness and if they do, will they ever be the same again?